 © Votre rendez-vous avec l'exceptionnel !|Emmanuel Berthier

-Their name comes from the foam whipped up in heavy weather forming big foamy cotton-like flakes that are admirable in every season and especially stormy days!
+The Aiguilles de Port Coton (Coton Port Needles) earn their name from the foam regularly whipped up in heavy seas forming large, foamy cotton-like flakes which fly on the wind every season and especially on stormy days!

 Diabolical and superb